Your Heartburn Might Be More Than a Stomach Ache

 - Uncomfortable sense of fullness after meals

-Dr. Khaitan says that along with obesity, other factors that can cause GERD include a hiatal hernia, smoking and consuming acid reflux trigger foods, such as:
+Obesity has a strong link to GERD.
+Other factors that Dr. Khaitan says can cause GERD include a hiatal hernia, smoking and consuming trigger foods, such as:

 - Carbonated beverages

 - Coffee or tea – regular or decaf

 - Fatty or fried foods

 - Foods containing tomato, such as tomato sauce, pizza or salsa

 “The good news is that GERD symptoms may be reduced by making simple lifestyle changes,” she says.
 Other strategies:

 - Stay away from trigger foods

 - Avoid tight clothing that puts pressure on the abdomen